 In terms of the constitution of the Republic of South Africa Act 108 of 1996, one of the objectives of the local government is to promote social and economic development.
 The Blouberg Municipality is not immune to this constitutional mandate and therefore the municipality must ensure there are economic spinoffs to uplift the standard of living of the residents.
 As an approach towards economic development, which allows and encourages the communities to work together to achieve sustainable economic growth and development it therefore brings economic benefits and improved quality of life for all residents in a municipal local area.
-The Municipality continues to implement the Blouberg Growth and Development, which seeks to attract investors to grow the economy that could create more job opportunities and alleviate poverty in all forms.
+The Municipality developed the Blouberg Growth and Development, which seeks to attract investors to grow the economy that could create more job opportunities and alleviate poverty in all forms.
 The economy of the municipality is growing by 1% annually and the contribution to the district economy is only 5% annually.

-The Steamboat graphite mining in Ga-kibi area by Cuchron LTD (PTY) was granted the mining rights and that would bring the much-needed relief to the communities.
-The local communities will benefit in terms of the mining charter provision through the implementation of the SLP .The Waterberg JV mining house also received the mining license but the challenge is with regard to the litigations brought by local communities against the mine.
-The cases are dragging on for a long time delaying the commencement of the activities.
+There are new graphite mining prospects in Ga-kibi area by Cuchron LTD (PTY) that would bring the much-needed relief to the communities.
+The local communities will benefit in terms of the mining charter provision and as the economy would grow .The Waterberg JV mining house also received the mining license and would soon start with the operation.
 Local communities and SMMEs would benefit from such activities.
+The pediment for the mining operation to start is the impending disputes by the local communities and groupings lodging litigations against the mining company.

-We need to take advantage of the mining prospects within the municipality to bring about the much-needed relief to the people and to reduce poverty and unemployment.
+We need to take advantage of the mining prospects within the municipality to bring about the muchneeded relief to the people and to reduce poverty and unemployment.

 The Sylvania Platinum and Ironveld mining companies have the potential to grow the economy of the municipality and to create the much-needed jobs to the locals.
-The Sylvania platinum have not yet received mining license.

-The Ironveld mining have been granted mining rights and shall start with mining operation soon.
-Recently the Doman time mining company have applied for the prospecting rights around Alldays and if successful, they will receive the mining license.
+The Sylvania platinum are on the verge of receiving their mining license.
+Recently the Domanotime mining company have applied for the prospecting rights around Alldays and if successful, they will receive the mining license.